 The state of Pennsylvania takes all forms of retail theft seriously, including shoplifting.
 If you have been accused of stealing from a retailer, it is no small matter, even if it is your first offense.
 If convicted, you can go to jail for up to seven years, face exorbitant fines, and be subject to a criminal record that can follow you for years to come.
-Speak to our Westmoreland County shoplifting and retail theft attorney to go over the details of your case and go over your legal options right away.
+Speak to our expert shoplifting and retail theft lawyer to go over the details of your case and go over your legal options right away.

 The value of the merchandise stolen and your previous criminal record largely determine the penalties that you face if convicted of the charges against you.
 Offenses are classified as follows: